Primavera Sound on bringing the festival from Barcelona to Los Angeles: "The cities might be different but the vibes are shared"

 Lanza added: “The cities might be different, but the vibes are shared.
 This may be a first edition and a way smaller one, but our main goal is to keep the same vibe anywhere we go.”

 Earlier this year, Primavera celebrated its 20-year anniversary in Barcelona with sets from The Strokes, Megan Thee Stallion, Interpol, Yeah Yeah Yeahs, and more spread across two weekends.
-Unfortunately, the festival’s first day saw multiple complaints from fans pointing to a trove of safety issues and saying they struggled with access to water, overcrowding, and waiting in bar lines for more than an hour in some cases.
+Unfortunately, the festival’s first day saw a trove of safety issues and multiple complaints from fans who said they struggled with access to water, overcrowding, and waiting in bar lines for more than an hour.

 Although Lanza told us “there were already three points along [festival venue] Parc del Fòrum,” for fans to access water, the overcrowding, stage organization, and staff shortages made it difficult for attendees to stay hydrated.

 As a result, Lanza didn’t cite festival-goers’ safety as one of the main challenges in bringing Primavera to the US.
-Instead, he said the team was focusing on, “making the teams grow in a sustainable and efficient way, coordinating the expertise of the Barcelona headquarters with the local know-how and experience of our partners, learning and knowing how to delegate, sharing responsibilities.”
+Instead, he said they were focused on, “making the teams grow in a sustainable and efficient way, coordinating the expertise of the Barcelona headquarters with the local know-how and experience of our partners, learning and knowing how to delegate, and sharing responsibilities.”

 Although many festivals in the US have moved away from mask mandates and proof of vaccination for attendees, the co-director told us the “pandemic [still] presented important challenges.”